guglielmobartelloni/erome-downloader/README.md

 # erome-downloader
-A super simple and fast shell script to download videos from Erome
+A super simple and fast shell script to download videos or collections from Erome

 Dependencies: